How to check mail queue?

 ~# postsuper -H ALL

-postsuper: Released from hold: 6 message
+postsuper: Released from hold: 6 messages

 To release messages just from user@domain.com